 19.0.10 Insurers sometimes outsource specific processes, such as claims handling, to third parties (including intermediaries).
-Where an insurer outsources processes, the insurer should only deal with third parties whose policies, procedures and processes are expected to result in fair customer outcomes; the insurer retains ultimately responsibility for those functions.
+Where an insurer outsources processes, the insurer should only deal with third parties whose policies, procedures and processes are expected to result in fair treatment of customers; the insurer retains ultimately responsibility for those functions.